My Journey From Nothing to Game Designer

 Almost every game designer is a Gamer(It's a must!).
 So it was the same with me but I played games only for 30 minutes, maximumly, 1 hour.
 I know, I know a normal person plays a video game for at least 2 hours.
-The reason with me wasn't that I'm not interested in Gaming, but I had a lot, I mean a really lot of studies and work to do.
+The reason for me wasn't that I'm not interested in Gaming, but I had a lot, I mean a really lot of studies and work to do.
 Besides, I can't play well-performing games on my old windows 8 laptop.

 But I never wanted to be a Game Designer, even though I love video games.
-I was just a simple buddy who have never heard of C#, Game Engines, Github, etc. One day, everything was changed.
+I was just a simple buddy who have never heard of C#, Game Engines, Github, etc. One day, everything changed.
 I can't remember why I was forced to watch Brackey's Cube Run tutorial, maybe I watched it for fun.
-But that's the day my real-life got started!
+But that's the day my career got started!

 Making the First ever Game

 On the same day that I watched Brackey's tutorial, I got a Unity ID and installed Unity and other stuff.
 Must say that it took me a day to set up Projects with my Old windows 8.
-But I still wonder that how I was able to install Unity on my machine.
+But I still wonder how I was able to install Unity on my machine.